opensafely/documentation/docs/code-reviews.md

 ## Team Suggestions
 These suggestions again come from the team survey and various conversations within the team.

-Code reviews should be normalised within the team by the PIs or team leads by offers to review code where possible or to identify like reviewers.
+- Those in leadership roles should volunteer their time do code reviews, or help find code reviewers, to help embed the culture of code-reviews widely
-New projects can have a "buddy" who can help to review the code, and means they will be familiar with the protocol and code changes from the start
+- New projects can have a "buddy" who can help to review the code, and means they will be familiar with the protocol and code changes from the start
-Multiple reviewers can be helpful
+- Multiple reviewers can be helpful
-Code comments and good documentation with linked protocols speed everything up.
+- Code comments and good documentation with linked protocols speed everything up.